 Polish Student Association on Facebook

 Russian Folk Orchestra

 The Russian Folk Orchestra of the University of Wisconsin-Madison brings together students, faculty and staff, and community members who share a love of Russian and East European traditional music.
 The orchestra largely consists of two groups of authentic Russian stringed instruments: domras and balalaikas.
 All of them have three strings but are tuned differently.
 Domras are oval shape instruments and come in 4 sizes: piccolo, prima, alto, and bass; balalaikas are triangular shape instruments and come in 5 sizes: prima, secunda, alto, bass, and contrabass.
 The orchestra also uses two accordions, a flute, an oboe, and various percussion instruments.
 The repertoire consists mainly of Russian and other Slavic folk songs, dances, ballads, etc. The orchestra also plays music of Russian classical composers, such as Tchaikovsky.
 Occasionally, selections of Western music are introduced.
 Currently, the orchestra rehearses once a week in room 1418 Van Hise Hall on the UW-Madison Campus.
-There are currently 23 members of the orchestra.
+There are currently 35 members in the orchestra.

 Русский дом (Ruskii Dom) is a language floor in the International Learning Community for students with an interest in Russian language and culture.
 Residents gather at meals, cook Russian food, go to concerts of Russian music, visit the local Russian food store, watch Russian films, and chat in the hallways about daily life.
 Students of all levels of Russian are welcome.